EskelinenAntti/omarchy-theme-loader.nvim/README.md

 For example, see the [neovim.lua](https://github.com/bjarneo/omarchy-ash-theme/blob/main/neovim.lua) file for the Omarchy Ash Theme: the Neovim plugin is `bjarneo/ash.nvim` and the colorscheme is `ash`.

-## Overriding Omarchy's default themes
+### Overriding Omarchy's default themes

 Your are not forced to use the same Neovim themes as Omarchy uses by default.

-For example, if you want to keep your Neovim setup minimal and don't want to install any additional theme plugins, you can override omarchy-theme-loader's default configuration to stick with Neovim's builtin themes.
+For example, if you want to keep your Neovim setup minimal and don't want to install lot's of theme plugins, you can override omarchy-theme-loader's configuration to use Neovim's builtin themes.

 <details>
 <summary>lazy.nvim example</summary>